wly5/BioBank-Integration/README.md

 # BioBank-Integration

-Integration to connect the database and front-end GUI by: Winfield, Matt, and Maria.
+Integration to connect the database and front-end GUI by: Maria and Winfield.